Asadullah246/uptern_idea_backend/README.md

 # Uptern Idea Backend

 ## Project Overview
-The **uptern_idea Backend** is a server-side application designed to handle the backend operations for a agency platform.
+The **uptern_idea_backend** is a server-side application designed to handle the backend operations for a agency platform.
 It is built using **Node.js** and **Express.js**, with MongoDB as the database, providing a scalable and efficient API for the frontend.

 ## Features
 - **User Authentication**: Secure JWT-based authentication system.